Eventual-Inc/Daft/docs/source/user_guide/integrations/delta_lake.rst

 Installing Daft with Delta Lake Support
 ***************************************

-Daft internally uses the `deltalake <https://pypi.org/project/deltalake/>`__ Python package to fetch metadata about the Delta Lake table, such as paths to the underlying Parquet files that make up a Delta Lake table and table statistics.
-The ``deltalake`` package must therefore be installed, either manually or with the below "extra dependencies" install of Daft.
+Daft internally uses the `deltalake <https://pypi.org/project/deltalake/>`__ Python package to fetch metadata about the Delta Lake table, such as paths to the underlying Parquet files and table statistics.
+The ``deltalake`` package therefore must be installed to read Delta Lake tables with Daft, either manually or with the below ``getdaft[deltalake]`` extras install of Daft.

 .. code-block:: shell